 - Hot Water: 20 Cups

-- Coffee Mugs are located in the upper cabinet above the Fellowship Hall pass-through.
-Put out about 25 to start and place them in the pass-through between the coffee and hot water urns.
+- There are two types of coffee cups: Ceramic mugs are located in the upper cabinet above the Fellowship Hall pass-through.
+Biodegradable paper cups are located underneath the Couser Room pass through.
+Put out a mixture of 30 to start and place them in the pass-through between the coffee and hot water urns.
 Also place sugar, sweeteners, tea, stirrers and milk in the pass-through as well.

 - There is always a large long table setup in the front of the Fellowship Hall.
 Get out a small square table from the Storage Room behind it and put it next to the long table for the children’s table.
 Pre-pour small cups of fruit juice on a tray to be placed on the children’s table just before the service ends.
 If serving popcorn, put some empty cups for them to use.